-All applications must include in their application materials a memorandum of understanding (MOU) between the lead law enforcement agency and the corresponding lead school official.
+This solicitation has four categories.
+All applications for Category 2 and Category 4 must include in their application materials a memorandum of understanding (MOU) between the lead law enforcement agency and the corresponding lead school official.
 This MOU will outline roles and responsibilities of all parties, as well any specific funding amounts (if applicable).
 Additional details regarding the MOU can be found on page 12.